v-limo/posts/README.md

 - Fetch all the posts and return the data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/posts)

-- Given a post name as argument, returns the data about that country.
-If the post doesn't exist, return an error message.
+- Given a post name as argument, returns the data about that post and user.
+If the postor user doesn't exist, return an error message.

 ### Step 2

-- Render the data of all the posts (from Step 1). you can use any css library you want (css, scss, Material UI, etc.)
+- Render the data of all the posts and users (from Step 1). you can use any css library you want (css, scss, Material UI, etc.)
 - Make sure to split the component into smaller components (e.g. Post, PostList, etc.)

 ### Step 3